 Souvenirs range from as little as €2.00 for a postcard to €20.00 for a Plate with Irish Blessing.

 Banks are typically open between 10.00 am and 4.30 pm Monday to Friday.
 Some banks also open on Saturday mornings, usually from 10 am to noon.
 There are ATM (cash) machines outside most banks in Ireland.

 The currency in Ireland is the Euro (€).
 The currency in United Kingdom (including Northern Ireland and Scotland) is the pound sterling (£).
 The cheapest, easiest and safest way of getting Euro or Pound Sterling is to use your debit card in any of the thousands of ATM's across Ireland & Northern Ireland.
 You get the best exchange rates and you can take out money as you need it.

 Ireland does not have a strong tipping culture.
 We only tip in restaurants, taxis and for personal services.
 All tips are at your discretion and are around 10%

-Our escorted tours: At the end of the tour if you are extremely happy with your tour guide (also your driver) which we know you will be then a gratuity of 80.00 Euro to 120.00 Euro per person would be considered an excellent tip.
+Our escorted tours: At the end of the tour, if you are extremely happy with your tour guide (also your driver) — which we know you will be — then a gratuity of 10.00 Euro to 15.00 Euro per person, per day, would be considered an excellent tip.

 Ireland is a great destination for solo travellers.
 North and south, it is a very safe place to visit and you will find most people to be friendly and welcoming.
 Statistically, it is among Europe's safest travel destinations.
 Click here to find out more about travelling solo in Ireland.

 There are plenty of locations to hire cars in Ireland, including at all the airports.
-It is also often possible to hire the car from one location and return it to a different one.
+It is usually possible to hire the car from one location and return it to a different one.